k78ma/quartz/content/2B/MTE 203/Project 2 - Recurrent Neural Networks.md

 $$
 J(\Theta) = \left( \frac{1}{n}\sum_{i=1}^{n} \underbrace{ L(h(x^{(i)};\Theta), y^{i}) }_{ \text{loss} } \right)
 $$
 such that we are measuring the loss of the model across the entire dataset.

 Generally, the optimization is that we want to find $\Theta^\star$ such that:
 $$
 \Theta^{\star} = \mathrm{argmin}_{\Theta} \; J(\Theta)
 $$
 which is to say that we want to find the $\Theta$ that minimizes $J(\Theta)$, making this a minimization problem.
-#### Gradient Descent
+#### Training with Gradient Descent
 How do we find the minimum of our objective function?

 The main idea is if we're trying to optimize a function *f*, we compute the gradient at our current point $x$.
 Since the gradient gives the direction of the maximum rate of increase, we move in the opposite direction, making the function smaller.
 In terms of a machine learning model, we would have some objective function $J(\Theta)$ defining some surface over $\Theta$, and we want to find the $\Theta$ value at the lowest point on the surface.